RUCOGS/rucogs-infrastructure-docs/docs/website/events.md

         - Displays the itinerary for the game jam.
         - Each itinerary entry is displayed as an `app-event-card`, and has a main section and a Google Maps embed.
         - Make sure the Google Maps `iframe` embed has it's `src` attribute filled out to the correct value.
-            - This src value can be obtained by going to Google Maps
+            - This `src` value can be obtained by going to Google Maps
             - Finding the location of the event
             - Clicking on Share -> Embed a map
-            - Copy the string from the `src` section of the iframe that Google Maps generates for you.
+            - Copy the string from the `src` section of the `iframe` that Google Maps generates for you.
     - `FAQ` section
         - Displays frequently asked questions.
         - Feel free to add or remove questions as needed.

 ## Scarlet Game Jam

-1. Uncomment the Scalet Game Jame PageLink in `src/_settings.ts`
+1. Uncomment the Scarlet Game Jam PageLink in `src/_settings.ts`
 2. Open `src\app\pages\scarlet-game-jam\scarlet-game-jam\scarlet-game-jam-page.component.ts`

     -   Edit the variables of the component to the correct values